Marie-Elsa Roche Bragg

 House of Commons

-In 2007-2009, alongside working in a parish in Kilburn, she was part time assistant to the Speakers Chaplain for the House of Commons and from her work there and has been a part of the assisting team ever since.
-Recently, after Rev Rose Huddson-Wilkins left to become Bishop of Dover, Marie-Elsa has stepped into the role more including the 19.12.19 state opening.
+In 2007-2009, alongside working in a parish in Kilburn, she was part time assistant to the Speakers Chaplain for the House of Commons and has been a part of the assisting team ever since.
+Recently, in the 5 month interregnum between Rev Rose Huddson-Wilkins who left to become Bishop of Dover, and Rev Trish, Marie-Elsa stepped into the role more fully including the 19.12.19 state opening.

 Lecturer & Programme Director